UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 ## Explore the Layers of UNIVERSE Philosophy

 Each of these sections is a lens — together, they form **a part** of the ethical backbone.
-The full philosophy lives beyond this page — in every signal, system, and shared intention.

 - [Consensus is Society’s Greatest Asset](#consensus-is-societys-greatest-asset)
 - [The Layer of Responsibility](#the-layer-of-responsibility)